 McKinney has been active in the work of the Honor Society Phi Kappa Phi, serving on its board of directors from 2010-2012, and in various volunteer roles since 2005.
 He also has been a member of and held leadership positions in a range of local, state, and national organizations, including Northeast Indiana Public Radio, Northeast Indiana Aging and In-Home Services, and the Greater Fort Wayne Chamber of Commerce.

-McKinney served as the founding Dean of the College of Humanities, Fine and Performing Arts at Slippery Rock University of Pennsylvania from 2001-2008, and as the Chairperson of Philosophy and Religion at Southeast Missouri State from 1997-2001.
-He received a Ph.D. in Philosophy of Science in 1992 and a M.A. in History and Philosophy in 1989, both from Indiana University-Bloomington.
-He received a B.S. in Chemical Engineering and a B.A. in History from Bucknell in 1986.
+McKinney served as the founding Dean of the College of Humanities, Fine and Performing Arts at Slippery Rock University of Pennsylvania from 2001-08, and as the Chairperson of Philosophy and Religion at Southeast Missouri State from 1997-2001.
+He received his Ph.D. in Philosophy of Science in 1992 and his M.A. in the History and Philosophy of Science in 1989 from Indiana University-Bloomington.
+He received his B.S. in Chemical Engineering and his B.A. in History from Bucknell University in 1986.
 He has published or presented well over 100 papers, book chapters or reviews in such diverse topics as the philosophical nature of scientific experiments, environmental ethics, liberal education, and civic engagement.

 He is married to Dr. Dacia Charlesworth.
 A noted teacher and scholar, Charlesworth previously served as associate professor of Communication at IPFW, associate professor and University Honors Program Director at Robert Morris University, and the Oral Communication Across the Curriculum Program Director at Southeast Missouri State University.
 Her research topics include rhetorical and performative intersections of gender, ethnicity and class, communication across the curriculum, and outcomes assessment.
 She has authored more than 80 articles, book chapters, conference papers, and performances.
 Her work has been published in Women’s Studies in Communication, Women & Language, Communication Teacher, Feminist Media Studies, and Vital Speeches of the Day.